polyeung/281_NOTE/key_practice.md

 * Bottom-up dynamic programming can be used any time top=down dynamic programming is used.

 * Divide and conquer algorithm divides the problem into subproblems and combines those solutions to find the solution to the original problem.
 However, dynamic programming does not solve the subproblems independently.

+* 1. dikstra's can not work with edges where some of them are negative but some of them are positive
+* 2. if all edges are positive, dikstra can find the minimum route
+* 3. if all edges are negative, dikstra can find the route whose value is less negative( -1 is less negative than -2)